Programme of Festival Events

 More events are being added so check back regularly.

 Come along to view a wonderful exhibition of new paintings of Celbridge Abbey by the Abbey Art Group, Celbridge.
-The launch of the exhibition will be celebrated with a reception.
+The launch of the exhibition and festival will be celebrated with a reception.

 29th May

-Local Historian Eamon Burke will host a talk about the history and intruiging stories of Celbridge Abbey.
+Local historian Eamon Burke will host a talk about the history and intriguing stories of Celbridge Abbey.
+The event will also include the opportunity to meet artists displaying their paintings of Celbridge Abbey.
+Refreshments provided.

 30th May